Adamskoullos/react-next-guide/core/hooks.md

 # useLayoutEffect

-`useEffectLayout` works in the same way as `useEffect` however `useEffectLayout` is triggered earlier within the component lifecycle, before the page is rendered, where `useEffect` is triggered after the page is rendered or after the component has mounted the dom.
+`useLayoutEffect` works in the same way as `useEffect` however `useLayoutEffect` is triggered earlier within the component lifecycle, before the page is rendered, where `useEffect` is triggered after the page is rendered or after the component has mounted the dom.

 # useImperativeHandle